 2023 Tax Calendar

-Last year, the United States experienced many major disasters, including hurricanes, tropical storms, flooding, wildfires, tornados and winter storms.
-With hurricane season around the corner, it is imperative to prepare your business in the event it is impacted by a storm – or any other natural disaster this year.
+The United States continues to experience major disasters, including severe storms, tornadoes, wildfires and more.
+With hurricane season here, it is imperative to prepare your business in the event it is impacted by a storm – or any other natural disaster this year.

-Consider these tips recommended by the Internal Revenue Service (IRS) to help reduce your stress in the event you need to file claims or rebuild in the wake of a catastrophe.
+Consider these tips recommended by the Internal Revenue Service (IRS) and Doeren Mayhew’s business tax advisors to help reduce your stress in the event you need to file claims or rebuild in the wake of a catastrophe.